adsr/mle/README.md

 For end-users, user scripts are loaded via the `-x` cli option.
 Commands registered by user scripts can be mapped to keys as normal via `-k`.

+### Headless mode

+mle provides support for non-interactive editing which may be useful for using the editor as a regular command line tool.
+In headless mode, mle reads stdin into a buffer, applies a startup macro if specified, and then writes the buffer contents to stdout.
+For example:

+    $ echo -n hello | mle -M 'test C-e space w o r l d enter' -p test hello world

+If stdin is a pipe, mle goes into headless mode automatically.
+Headless mode can be explicitly enabled or disabled with the `-H` option.

 ### Runtime dependencies (optional)